BryanSchuetz/dai/_news/ten-years-later-steven-rosenberg-creative-father-serbia-association-local.md

 **Rosenberg:** It was difficult at first to get people to believe that such an organization could work or function.
 But this effort had a lot of credibility from the start, as it was managed out of MEGA project, the successor to Serbia Local Government Reform Program (SLGRP), another USAID-funded project implemented by DAI.
 Our staff in both these projects had an excellent reputation of being helpful and providing meaningful support to municipalities and the private sector.
 That goodwill carried over and gave people a willingness to see if NALED could be similarly successful.
 As it succeeded, success bred more success and more interest from people.
 I am not aware of similar organizations from other countries.

-![][6]
-`Steve Rosenberg with Ana Brnabic, former DAI staff member and currently Serbia's Minister of State Administration and Local Government.`

 **What was your vision for NALED at the beginning, back in 2006 when you were leading USAID MEGA program, and how much does it differ from what NALED is and stands for today?**